revng/revng/share/doc/revng/references/ptml.md

 * `asm.memory-operand`: used to indicate memory operands.
 * `asm.register`: the name of a register.
 * `asm.helper`: a macro-like function for specifying some information in a more human-readable fashion (e.g., `offset_to` to get the offset of a global).
+* `asm.raw-bytes`: an optional raw byte representation of an instruction.
+* `asm.instruction-address`: an optional address an instruction (see MetaAddress docs for specifics).

 ```asm title="Example"
 # vvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvv--------- asm.label
 #                                    v-------- asm.label-indicator
   basic_block_at_0x402ac5_Code_x86_64:

 #   vvv--------------------------------------- asm.mnemonic
 #                  vvv---------vvv------------ asm.register
 #                 v---------v----------------- asm.memory-operand